Our plans for Elterwater Quarry

 The quarry produces a distinctive pale green stone, often enhanced by contrasting markings which emphasise its natural origin as a metamorphic volcanic stone around 400-500 million years old.

-Burlington Stone's vision is to unlock a sustainable future for Elterwater Quarry, which celebrates our rich quarrying legacy and the history of human endeavour while bringing the natural geological resource to life.
+Burlington Stone's vision is to unlock a sustainable future for Elterwater Quarry, which celebrates the site's rich quarrying legacy and history of human endeavour while bringing the natural geological resource to life.

 Managing our visitors

 We will create a sensible flow of visitors, with most of our guests being required to book in advance.
-Time slots will be staggered throughout the day to avoid any overly busy points unlike a traditional theme park.
+Time slots will be staggered throughout the day to avoid any overly busy points.

-We are also proposing a new car park at the quarry to safely allow visitors to access the site without putting any strain on existing parking provision in the area.
-It is hoped this facility might also provide relief to existing problems in and round Elterwater village.
-In addition, there will be facilities for electric car charging as well as areas for bicycle storage.
+We are also proposing to maintain the site’s existing planning consent, granted in 2009, to safely allow visitors to access the site without putting any strain on parking provisions in the area, with 32 visitor spaces on offer.
+It is hoped this facility might also provide relief to existing problems in and around Elterwater village in the future.
+In addition, there will be facilities for electric car and eBike charging as well as areas for bicycle storage, encouraging visitors to travel to the site using sustainable methods.

 As a business already operating in the Lake District National Park we are aware of the long-standing traffic problems that exist, especially during peak visitor periods.
-We have started early discussions with key stakeholders to help us to develop a strategy for sustainable transport.
-Ceasing quarry operations will, in itself, remove vehicles - especially LGVs - from the local road network.
+We have started early discussions with key stakeholders to help us develop a strategy for sustainable transport.
+Easing quarry operations will, in itself, remove vehicles - especially LGVs - from the local road network.
+We are also committed to improving the current access to the site, in line with our 2009 planning consent, including work on bridleways and footpaths.

 There is also significant scope for our development to trigger considerable local economic opportunities.
 Where possible, we will use local suppliers during both construction and operations, the latter creating sustainable skilled jobs for local people.
-Zip World has a good track record in this respect, with their existing attractions in North Wales adding over £251 million to the local economy between 2016 and 2018, along with 93% of staff from these sites are local to the area.
+Zip World has a good track record in this respect, with their existing attractions in North Wales adding over £251 million to the local economy between 2016-2018, and 93% of their staff coming from local areas.
 You can view the report here.